Postcard Party at Earthfolk: Protect our Tree Canopy

 What we’ll do:

-Together we’ll take thin pieces of cardboard (the kinda cereal boxes are made out of), cut them into 4x6 postcards, write about the importance of our Richmond tree canopy, and send them to our representatives.
+Together we’ll take thin pieces of cardboard (the kind cereal boxes are made out of), cut them into 4x6 postcards, write about the importance of our Richmond tree canopy, and send them to our representatives.
 Scroll past the talking points to find the mailing addresses and information for Richmond’s council people, the mayor, the urban forestry commission, and code refresh.
+Take pictures of your cards and post on social media to raise awareness!!

 Talking Points: